-Hurricane season begins June 1, and Florida is at risk every year.
+Hurricane season begins in June and continues through November, with Florida is at risk every year.

 UCF Associate Professor Christopher Emrich, an expert in hazard science, social vulnerability, disaster recovery and community resiliency, has plenty of experience with hurricanes.
 He’s worked with FEMA and other federal agencies to identify vulnerabilities in communities affected by hurricanes and to develop resiliency strategies.